Rhein-Hellweg-Express: History

-Timetable change in 2016

-In the course of the development of the Rhein-Ruhr-Express (RRX, an upgraded Regional-Express system) network, the Rhein-Hellweg-Express returned to its original route between Düsseldorf and Paderborn and was extended to Kassel-Wilhelmshöhe at the timetable change on 11 December 2016.
-The section between Hamm and Kassel, however is only operated generally at two-hour intervals and some trains even in the afternoon peak terminate in Paderborn.
-Due to some remaining IC/ICE services on the line, there are unsatisfactory gaps in the regional services of up to four hours in both directions, especially at lunch time.
-Departure times also differ significantly, so the timetable is difficult for customers to remember since there are no regular services.
+In the course of the development of the Rhein Ruhr Express (RRX, an upgraded Regional-Express system) network, the Rhein-Hellweg-Express returned to its original route between Düsseldorf and Paderborn and was extended to Kassel-Wilhelmshöhe at the timetable change on 11 December 2016.
+The section between Hamm and Kassel, however was only operated generally at two-hour intervals and some trains even in the afternoon peak terminated in Paderborn.
+Due to some remaining IC/ICE services on the line, there were unsatisfactory gaps in the regional services of up to four hours in both directions, especially at lunch time.
+Departure times also differed significantly, so the timetable was difficult for customers to remember since there are no regular services.

-In the evenings, the RE 11 service from Düsseldorf ends in Dortmund.
-At the other end, some services only run from Kassel to Hamm, so passengers are forced to change trains regularly to reach the Ruhr area or Düsseldorf.
+In the evenings, the RE 11 service from Düsseldorf ended in Dortmund.
+At the other end, some services only ran from Kassel to Hamm, so passengers were forced to change trains regularly to reach the Ruhr area or Düsseldorf.

-Due to longer scheduled stays in Duisburg and Dortmund, the travel time of regional services between Paderborn and Düsseldorf has increased by up to ten minutes compared to the previous operation by RE 1.
-The use of the class 425 sets has significantly reduced the capacity of seating and standing places.
-The number of daily circuits serving the entire route has been reduced from eight to seven.
+Due to longer scheduled stays in Duisburg and Dortmund, the travel time of regional services between Paderborn and Düsseldorf increased by up to ten minutes compared to the previous operation by RE 1.
+The use of the class 425 sets significantly reduced the capacity of seating and standing places.
+The number of daily circuits serving the entire route was reduced from eight to seven.
 The section of Eurobahn's daily Dortmund-Kassel-Sprinter service from Hamm was integrated in RE 11.

 The section of the RE 11 from Duisburg via Krefeld to Mönchengladbach that is no longer served by the RE 11 was replaced by the RE 42 (Niers-Haard-Express), which was upgraded from the RB 42 and extended from Münster via Essen, Mülheim, Duisburg and Krefeld to Mönchengladbach.